feature-hub/feature-hub/docs/guides/integrating-the-feature-hub.md

 });
 ```

-When the `providedExternals` option is defined, an `ExternalsValidator` is
+When the `providedExternals` option is passed to the `createFeatureHub`
-instantiated and passed to the `FeatureAppManager` which uses it to validate the
+function, an `ExternalsValidator` is instantiated and passed to the
+`FeatureAppManager` which uses it to validate the external dependencies of a
-external dependencies of a Feature App before creating it.
+Feature App before creating it.

 The same `ExternalsValidator` instance is also passed to the
 `FeatureServiceRegistry` to validate the [external dependencies of Feature